knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 > means: a pair of connected or corresponding things.

 - Provides a platform where you can connect with them
-- The system takes care of the hassle of connecting with NGO, so that you can take care of connecting with people
+- The system takes care of the hassle of connecting with an organisation, so that you can take care of connecting with people
 - For you: it acts as a guide to help you manage relations at every step and for organisations: it provides a system to manage the relations- online & offline meetings.
 - Can sprout a relation